tphinkle/IntroPython_PredictiveModeling/README.md

 		- Enter `conda update conda`
 		- Enter `conda install anaconda`
 5. Download the workshop repository from the [github repo](https://github.com/tphinkle/IntroPython_PredictiveModeling)
+	- Click the green button on the right 'Clone or download', then click 'Download ZIP'
 6. Using your terminal (Mac/Linux) or the Anaconda Prompt (Windows), `cd` to wherever you saved the repository
 7. Open Jupyter notebook by typing `jupyter notebook`
 8. Click on test_notebook.ipynb to open the test notebook